Oil burner (engine): Steam locomotives

 Oil burners designed by Thomas Urquhart were fitted to the locomotives of the Gryazi-Tsaritsyn railway in southern Russia.
 Thomas Urquhart, who was employed as a Locomotive Superintendent by the Gryazi-Tsaritsyn Railway Company, began his experiments in 1874.
 By 1885 all the locomotives of the Gryazi-Tsaritsyn Railway had been converted to run on fuel oil.

 In Great Britain, an early pioneer of oil burning railway locomotives was James Holden, of the Great Eastern Railway.
 In James Holden's system, steam was raised by burning coal before the oil fuel was turned on.
 Holden's first oil burning locomotive Petrolea, was a class T19 2-4-0.
 Built in 1893, Petrolea burned waste oil that the railway had previously been discharging into the River Lea.
 Due to the relatively low cost of coal, oil was rarely used on Britain's stream trains and in most cases only where there was a shortage of coal.

 In the United States, the first oil burning steam locomotive was in service on the Southern Pacific railroad by 1900.
 By 1915 there were 4,259 oil burning steam locomotives in the United States, which represented 6.5% of all the locomotives then in service.
 Most oil burners were operated in areas west of the Mississippi where oil was abundant.
 American usage of oil burning steam locomotives peaked in 1945 when they were responsible for around 20% of all the fuel consumed (measured by energy content) during rail freight operations.
-After WW2, both oil and coal burning steam locomotives were replaced by more efficient diesel engines and had been almost entirely phased out of service by 1960.
+After WW2, both oil and coal burning steam locomotives were replaced by more efficient diesel engines and had been almost entirely phased out of revenue service by 1960.

+Many heritage railways prefer oil‑burning locomotives over coal‑fuelled ones, as these do not have the potential to cause trackside wildfires from cinders emitted from the locomotive’s smokestack.
+Some heritage railways have been forced to convert their engines to oil burning because the risk of wildfires was too high for continued operation with coal.
+Other factors favouring oil firing include reduced maintenance costs, lower particulate emissions and the scarcity of high‑quality anthracite coal as demand for this fuel declines.
+Converting to fuel oil also allows steam locomotives to use drop-in biofuels for reduced carbon dioxide emissions.